 Exploders are essentially suicide bombers.
 Their left arms are horribly mutated into sacs of volatile chemicals that explode violently upon impact.
 Their sole method of attack is to move up to a victim and slam their arm into the ground, with the explosion blowing both the Exploder and its victim to bits.
 Their main weakness is that their mutation also twisted their legs into a single limb, forcing them to move at a slow, hobbling pace, using their arms as crutches.
 An Exploder can be taken out easily from a distance by shooting the chemical sac, blowing up the Exploder and any other nearby Necromorphs.
 In addition, the chemical sac arm can be severed, leaving the Exploder's only attack option being to flail ineffectively at their victims with their stumpy right arm.
 If the sac is severed without being destroyed, it can be picked up with the kinesis module and thrown into groups of Necromorphs, making a very effective improvised grenade.

 Tall, lanky, and frightening, the Divider's body splits into multiple tiny spider-like segments when shot.
 These segments crawl around of their own volition and attack Isaac as a swarm.
 A single Divider will quickly become two hands, two feet, and a head, all bent on killing Isaac.
 The head segments have a quick-time event attack where they attempt to strangle Isaac with their tentacles.
 If the player does not successfully throw it off, it will tear off Isaac's own head and take its place, taking control of his body and transforming it into a new Divider.
+Divider heads, but not the other parts, appear in Dead Space 3, wherein they are referred to as "Creepers".
+For more information, see the "Shambler" section below.

 The straight-forwardly named Infectors are the Necromorphs that create other Necromorphs.
 Infectors travel infested areas looking for corpses, and when one is found, the Infector will stab their proboscis into the corpse's brain, injecting the fast-acting Necromorph virus that transforms the corpse into a Necromorph within seconds.
 They are the only Necromorph type that will actively ignore Isaac in battle; they are more concerned with transforming all nearby corpses into more Necromorphs.
 However, if there are no nearby corpses, they will attempt to transform Isaac, leaping upon him with a quick-time event and attempting to pierce his skull with their proboscis.
 In the original Dead Space, all corpses reanimated by Infectors transform into Super Slashers, though in-universe, all Necromorphs that are derived from a single corpse are created from Infectors.
 In Dead Space 2, Infectors transform corpses into regular Slashers, and the new Super Infectors now create Super Slashers.
 In the opening of Dead Space 2, it is demonstrated that Infectors are capable of transforming living humans directly into Necromorphs without having to wait for them to die, and that the virus is just as fast, if not faster, when converting living humans: when Franco Delille is attacked by an Infector, he transforms into a Slasher without even falling down.